MayankDw/System_Design/AlexXu/4-Design_Rate_Miler.md

 - Exception handling.
 Show clear exceptions to users when their requests are throttled.
 - High fault tolerance.
 If there are any problems with the rate limiter (for example, a cache server goes offline), it does not affect the entire system.

+**Step 2** - Propose high-level design and get buy-in Let us keep things simple and use a basic client and server model for communication